oyindonesia/external-api-docs/source/includes/_offline_api.md

 expired_at | String(19) | The time that the transaction will expire and won't be able to be withdrawn or deposited ("yyyy-MM-dd HH:mm:ss.SSS")

 ## Refresh Code

-> Below is an example of the code for refresh code

 ```shell
 curl -X \